yuguangchen1/KcwiKit/README.md

     <details>
     <summary> Alternative: Install the command line version </summary>

-    If the above installation fails, alternatively, you can choose to install the command line tools by compiling from the source code:
+    If the above installation fails, alternatively, you can choose to install the command line tools by compiling from the [source code](http://montage.ipac.caltech.edu/docs/download2.html).

-    ```bash
-    ```
     </details>

 3. Git clone this repository and run the setup tools.